 Noteworthy: Named #1 Hotel in Hawaii by Travel + Leisure in 2022 | Featured in Conde Nast Traveler’s “Top 24 Most Romantic Hotels In The World”

 Hotel Wailea, the only adults-only luxury resort on Maui, is one of the absolute best spots to book a few nights for your couples’ getaway or honeymoon.
-This 5-star luxury resort is quite the splurge, which means you’re sure to have a truly memorable experience when you arrive!
+This 5-star luxury resort is quite the splurge, and you get what you pay for… a truly memorable experience!

-While staying at Hotel Wailea, you can dine in what they call the “treehouse,” a jaw-droppingly gorgeous lit-up pagoda with sea views … a must for a romantic evening!
+While staying at Hotel Wailea, you can dine in what they call the “treehouse”–a jaw-droppingly gorgeous oceanfront dining pagoda.
+Romantic is almost an understatement here.

-Travelers who prioritize wellness and being active can enjoy yoga classes at the gym, as well as massages, body scrubs, and body treatments at the onsite spa.
+If wellness is your vacation goal, you can partake in yoga classes at the gym, as well as massages, body scrubs, and body treatments at the onsite spa.

 2. Fairmont Kea Lani